m4drat/memplusplus/README.md

     target_link_libraries(<YOUR_PROJECT_NAME> PRIVATE lib::mpp)
     ```

-3. After that you will be able to include library headers in your sources like that: `#include <mpplib/mpp.h>`
+3. After that you will be able to include library headers in your sources like that: `#include <mpplib/mpp.hpp>`

+## Internal architecture

 ## Examples